 A 360° APPROACH

-360° Community Driven Development aims to help poor communities take control of their destinies by building on their assets– creating model communities where everyone –women, men, widows, orphans, children– can live a better life, independent of skill level, cast or religion.
+360° Community Driven Development aims to help poor communities take control of their destinies by building on their assets– creating model communities where everyone –women, men, widows, orphans, children– can live a better life, independent of skill level, caste or religion.

 360° Community Driven Development

 We strive to get an entire community involved.
 It may start with a small group, evolving, with time, into vibrant and dynamic community.

 All people in the community are the real actors.
 They build on their existing assets.
 They contribute their time, money and energy.
 We help, support and guide.

 All activities of the community are covered: income generation, health, education, water, food security, environment, social justice.
 Our approach is integrated and sustainable.

 We share our professional expertise.
 With new knowledge, skills and a change of attitude, people become agents of change in their communities.